Madmohammed22/Linked-list/README.md

 ## Linked List Overview
 <img width="569" alt="singly_linked_list" src="https://github.com/Madmohammed22/Linked-list/assets/121677014/7e877c92-1597-4302-8b84-12cdcd4084b9">

 A singly-linked list is a fundamental data structure that consists of nodes, each containing a value and a pointer to the next node.
 Linked lists are versatile and can be used for various purposes, such as maintaining a collection of data, implementing dynamic data structures, and more.
-This library offers a set of functions to work with singly-linked lists.
+This library offers a set of functions to work with singly linked lists.

 ## Available Functions